 She was honored as one the recipients of the 2013 Women of the Year Award from Nancy Skinner’s Assembly district office.
 Since 2010, she has annually been voted as one of the Bay Area’s best doctors and was the featured physician for the 2011 edition of Oakland Magazine.
 Simms-Mackey is also the recipient of the Stanley M. Higashino, MD Award for Clinical Excellence from UCSF Benioff Children’s Hospital Oakland Pediatric Residency Program and the Charles R. Drew MD Award for Clinical Excellence from the UCLA Charles R. Drew Medical Education Program.

-Simms-Mackey was appointed and has served on the American Board of Pediatrics’ Maintenance of Certification Examination Committee and Future of Testing Committee.
-She currently serves on the American Board of Pediatrics’ Maintenance of Certification Committee.
-Serving in hospital leadership, she also currently chairs the Graduate Medical Educations Committee and the Resident Selection Committee.
-She also is a member of the Continuing Medical Education Committee.
+Simms-Mackey currently serves on the American Board of Pediatrics Board of Directors, after serving on the ABP's Maintenance of Certification Examination Committee and Future of Testing Committee.
+Serving in hospital leadership, she also currently chairs the Graduate Medical Education Committee and is a member of the Continuing Medical Education Committee and Medical Executive Committee.

 Simms-Mackey received her bachelor’s degree in human biology from Stanford University, her doctorate in medicine from the UCLA/Drew Medical Education Program and is an alumna of the California Health Care Foundation Health Care Executive Leadership Program.